 Dreamz Not Drugz

-Dreamz Not Drugz is an annual Native youth and family campout designed to offer ongoing access and cultural experiences for traditional, hands-on activities.
-It also allows you to build a safe supportive network of peers, adults, and service providers.
+In an effort to address substance use and abuse in our community, Dreamz Not Drugz in an annual Native you and family campout designed to offer ongoing access and cultural experiences for traditional, hands-on activities.
+It also allows youth to build a safe supportive network of peers, adults and service providers.

 Each year we focus on a community driven need and address health and wellness for our families.